tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/视频审核/提交视频审核任务_intl_en.md

-## Feature Description
+## Overview

 This API is used to submit a video moderation job.
 The video moderation feature is async.
-You can submit a job to moderate your video files, and then use the API for [Video Moderation Callback Content](https://intl.cloud.tencent.com/document/product/436/48251) to query the moderation results.
+You can submit a job to moderate your video files, and then use the API for [Querying Video Moderation Job Result](https://intl.cloud.tencent.com/document/product/436/48250) or [Video Moderation Callback Content](https://intl.cloud.tencent.com/document/product/436/48251) to query the moderation results.

 The API supports the following operations:

 >?
 > - Moderate video files stored in COS.
 > - Moderate videos at URLs of a third-party cloud storage vendor.
 >

 - Automatically detect video files and recognize non-compliant content in OCR, object detection (such as object, advertising logo, and QR code), image recognition, and audio moderation dimensions based on the deep learning technology.
-- Get the detection results by setting the callback address `Callback` or calling the API for Querying Video Moderation Job Result.
+- Get the detection results by setting the callback address `Callback` or calling the API for [Querying Video Moderation Job Result](https://intl.cloud.tencent.com/document/product/1045/48255).
-- Recognize various non-compliant scenes, including pornographic, illegal, and adverting information.
+- Recognize various non-compliant scenes, including pornographic, illegal, and advertising information.
   <span id=1></span>
-- Customize moderation policies based on different business scenarios as instructed in [Setting Moderation Policy](https://intl.cloud.tencent.com/document/product/1045/52107).
+- [Customize moderation policies](https://intl.cloud.tencent.com/document/product/1045/52107) based on different business scenarios.
 - Customize blocklist/allowlist image libraries to filter non-compliant content of custom types.

 ## Billing Description